 The external liaison needs to coordinate the discharge of the patient and continuity of care by helping the patient and family in their search for a home help or a custom residential setting if a return to home is not possible.
 The external liaison is also responsible for contacts with doctors, coordinating doctors, managers of rest and nursing homes, and home help services.

 Geriatric day clinic (site St-Michel) is intended for the elderly over the age of 75 that are vulnerable, suffering poly-pathology and/or in danger of functional deterioration.
 This service offers the patient the possibility for a limited period of time to make use of the expertise of a multidisciplinary team, the opinion of several specialists and access to the complete technical infrastructure of the hospital.
 The work of the day clinic is based on three pillars: diagnosis, treatment and rehabilitation from a preventive and/or curative approach.

-Patients can make use of the facilities on the St-Michel site on Monday, Thursday and Friday between 8am to 5pm the day clinic, albeit only by appointment on the following phone number : 02-614 35 66 (for more information: click here).
+Patients can make use of the facilities on the St-Michel site on Monday, Tuesday and Thursday between 8am to 5pm the day clinic, albeit only by appointment on the following phone number : 02-614 35 66 (for more information: click here).